 I have to admit I include a dog joke in my latest book about prehistory.
 Zuri, my Neolithic ancestor, aware of all these dogs on our beaches, asks me when they are ready to eat.
 I have never owned a dog but I enjoy them (not to eat!)
 For certain, they improve our mental health.
 The problem, as I see it, is one of responsibility.
 At Highcliffe a few days ago, a collie dashed at me and bit into my calf.
 Dog bites jogger is not a joke.

 I have lost count of the number of bites I have experienced over 40 years of running but it’s certainly more than ten.
 Last year I was walking on Highcliffe front when a staffie leaped up and bit me on the chin.
 Usually, the bites become septic and I need antibiotics.
 On every occasion the dog owner says that this is the first time it has happened.
 Many times the owners have become aggressive with me, especially if I suggest that the dog should be on a lead or muzzled.
 Being bitten and an altercation with a dog owner spoils my day.

 Dog bites jogger

-Its that poo!
+In addition, it’s all that poo!
 The undercliff path at Highcliffe is the worst spot.
 Many of the guilty dogs are unleashed, the owner completely oblivious.
-So often loose dogs race past us, often after rabbits, and the owner is some way off.
+Consequently, loose dogs race past, often after rabbits, and the owner is some way off.
 Oh, for the well behaved dog and even more, the well behaved owner.